-Draft Social and Emotional Learning Standards
+K-12 Social and Emotional Learning Standards

 History of SEL at the Department of Education

-In 2015, the Ohio Department of Education, with approval from the State Board of Education, extended the social-emotional development standards from kindergarten through third grade.
+- 2015 - the Ohio Department of Education, with approval from the State Board of Education, extended the social-emotional development standards from kindergarten through third grade.

-Starting in 2018, the Department embarked on developing social and emotional learning standards for kindergarten through grade twelve through a stakeholder driven process.
+- 2018 - Began development of social and emotional learning standards for kindergarten through grade twelve through a stakeholder driven process.

 - June 2019 - Adoption of Ohio's Kindergarten through Grade 12 Social and Emotional Learning Standards.

 If you have any questions about Ohio’s K-12 Social and Emotional Learning Standards, please contact Crystal Ginn at Crystal.Ginn@education.ohio.gov.